Klortho/gene-protein-tool/README.md

 * The result set ID in the URL should have changed.
 * Go back to the home page, and now, in the search list, you should see two queries for "human AND y[Chromosome]"; one saved and one not.
-* Copy this URL, and save it somewhere.

 ### Register a new user account, "bob"